Board members pictured:

-Carla is the Executive Director of the Organic Processing Institute.
-Prior to that, she worked in state government, including work in the Wisconsin Department of Natural Resources’ Green Tier program.
-She is President of the Natural Heritage Land Trust, and serves on the board of 1000 Friends of Wisconsin, and is past President of MOSA and the Natural Heritage Land Trust.
+Carla has worked in state government, including with the Wisconsin Agriculture and Natural Resources departments, and was the head of the Organic Processing Institute.
+She currently serves on the board of 1000 Friends of Wisconsin, and is past President of MOSA and the Natural Heritage Land Trust.
 Her home in Dane County, Wis. is on 76 acres, part of which she permanently protected from development with a conservation easement.